 — Short answer: No.

 Long answer: It depends.
 As a general rule I don't work with third-party themes.
 Why?
 First of all, if you've only seen the Live Preview/Demo for this theme, you've just seen a list of features but you don't have an actual design for your site.
 And, trust me, that's not a good starting point for a project.
-Also, in my experience, generic premium themes with tons of cool features tend to be utterly bloated with frameworks, libraries, plug-ins… which could lead to unnecessary dependencies, vulnerabilities, bad performance, long-term incompatibilities, etc.
+Also, in my experience, generic premium themes with tons of cool features tend to be utterly bloated with frameworks, libraries, plug-ins… which could lead to unnecessary dependencies, vulnerabilities, fragility (as in Visual Composer), bad performance, long-term incompatibilities, etc.

 — I need someone to update and maintain my website.
 Could you be that person?